Land & Area calculators

 The same area also drives layout: spacing decides population, the layout pattern (square, triangular, paired-row) decides how densely the land packs, and orientation decides how much light the rows capture.

-How to go from a plot to a planting plan in 5 steps
+From a plot to a planting plan in 5 steps

 - 1